 Magnetite (iron oxide, Fe3O4)

 Because all of the above species except magnesium Spinel (gem Spinel) contain high concentrations of transition metals as part of their native chemistry, they have high densities and high refractive indices.
 The species that contain iron are highly magnetic.
 Magnetite is a black opaque Spinel that itself acts as a natural magnet, and may have the highest magnetic susceptibility of any naturally-occurring mineral.
-These Spinel species have a cubic crystal structure, and they often form octahedral crystals that grow out of matrix in the shape of 4-sided pyramids.
+These Spinel species have a cubic crystal structure, and they often form octahedral crystals that grow out of matrix in the shape of a 4-sided pyramid.

 Red Spinel Crystals

 Transparent gem Spinel is one of the few types of gemstones that is seldom heated, treated or enhanced.
 However, in recent years heat treatment of pink and red Spinels to improve clarity has been reported, as well as cobalt diffusion of blue Spinels to improve color (Peretti et. al., 2015).
-Treatment is uncommon.
+Treatment remains uncommon.

 Gahnite is an idiochromatic species with a high refractive index (1.79-1.82) due to the high concentration of zinc in its chemical makeup.
 Cut gems are typically dark green, and can appear black in reflected light.
 The green color is not due to the transition metal zinc, but instead to iron-iron (Fe2+-Fe3+) charge transfer.
 Gahnite can be strongly magnetic, but not because of zinc oxide within Gahnite.
 Zinc oxide is actually diamagnetic.
 We can deduce that the strong magnetic susceptibility is due to iron content derived from blending with other species within the Spinel group.
 A faceted green Gahnite Spinel is pictured below in reflected light (left) and in transmitted light (right).
 Transmitted light more clearly reveals the green body color.
 This Gahnite shows a Strong response to a magnetic wand.